limurphy/VoodooI2C-DSDT/README.md

 - Satellite Driver You Use
 - Patches you use

-Then, fork this repository and clone it, put all your files into a folder named by **Your Laptop Model + Your Trackpad Model** and commit it to your repository.
+Then, fork this repository and clone it, put all your files into a folder named by **Your Laptop Model** and commit it to your repository.
 After checking the conflicts, you can send your commit as a PR to me.

 An example of submitting can be found in [Lenovo Xiaoxin Chao 7000-14](https://github.com/penghubingzhou/VoodooI2C-DSDT/tree/master/Lenovo%20Xiaoxin%20Chao%207000-14).